qASIC-Tools/qASIC-docs/docs/qark/the-format.md

 items.1.value = 7
 ```

-In C# this would look like this:
+In C#, the above could represent a structure like this:

 ```csharp
 var items = new List<Item>()